hkleinsorgen/VW-ChromiumEmbeddedFramework/README.md

 # Debugging

-Chromium write debug message to a file named `debug.log` (in the VM directory)
+Chromium write debug messages to a file named `debug.log` (located in the VM directory)

 ## Linux
 The Linux version is very unstable currently and crashes at startup a lot.